nasrulhazim/observer-app/readme.md

 Now you observers will be much cleaner and manageable.

 BUT, another issue raised - what if you have a single observer, observed by many models?
+It's a tedious job to register the same observer for different models.

+## Single Observer, Observe By Many Models.